-The Kibworths have the services to support their continued designation as a Rural Centre and a good range of further services, facilities and shops along with some employment opportunities.
+As a single settlement the Kibworths have the services to support their continued designation as a Rural Centre and a good range of further services, facilities and shops along with some employment opportunities.
 There is a significant amount of housing land available and the capacity to accommodate a substantial amount of growth providing development is sympathetic to the existing settlement form, the landscape setting, maintaining the separation with Smeeton Westerby, existing heritage assets, existing green infrastructure and the specific housing needs of the local population.
 Development would be expected to contribute to infrastructure requirements, particularly around GP surgery capacity and school extensions.
-A village bypass remains a community aspiration which will be considered in the preparation of a neighbourhood plan for the 2 parishes.
+A village bypass remains a community aspiration which will be considered in the preparation of a joint neighbourhood plan for the 2 parishes.

 Appendix 1: Maps showing

-- Kibworth Listed buildings/scheduled monuments/open space, sport and recreation sites/flood zones
+- The Kibworths Listed buildings/scheduled monuments/open space, sport and recreation sites/flood zones

 - Kibworth Harcourt Conservation Area

 - Kibworth Beauchamp Conservation Area

-- Kibworth Landscape Capacity
+- The Kibworths Landscape Capacity

-- SHLAA 2014 Kibworth Sites (please note that the map does not show all commitments - only those on sites submitted for consideration as part of the SHLAA)
+- SHLAA 2014 The Kibworths Sites (please note that the map does not show all commitments only those on sites submitted for consideration as part of the SHLAA)